prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 [GitHub: Code till this step](https://github.com/prateek3255/my-awesome-component-library/tree/8c5aab293f894c2e8e6416b4f522024f6d7c3585)

-<h2 id="publishing-and-consuming-the-library">Publishing and consuming the library</h2>
+{% headingWithLink "Publishing and consuming the library" %}

 Publishing the library to NPM couldn't be any easier.
 Since we have already defined all the required fields in `package.json`, you just need to run `npm publish`.